 The school recognises the risks that students are exposed to through the online world.
 Every effort is made to educate and to reduce those risks through ensuring that students have sufficient knowledge regarding potential harmful effects they may expose themselves to; these range from use of social media within the context of peer groups through the risk of exploitation from unknown sources.
 Parents and carers are actively involved and kept up to date through regular communications sent by the Lead for Online Safety, Ben Ford.
-Additionally, an annual E-Safety Parents' Evening is held to which all parents are invited, as well as the Safer School's Officer, where possible.
+Additionally, Online Safety is addressed as a priority at the Year Ahead Evenings for all Year groups, to which all parents are invited, as well as the Safer School's Officer, where possible.
 The school is aware that with an increase of online learning, there is an additional, potential risk for both students and staff.
-For this reason, safety measures have been put in place and regularly revisited, particularly since March
+For this reason, safety measures have been put in place and regularly revisited.

-2020, when online learning became a more pressing priority.
 We believe that our strict school policy of students not being permitted to use their mobile devices at all through the school day supports their online safety; not only are they not distracted by their devices and able to enjoy unstructured time more than they would if online, but there is also a significant reduction in opportunity for online bullying.